void

 Background

 Místek is a former town in the Beskydy mountains in Moravia, near the borders with Poland and Slovakia.
-The town was in 1943 merged with Frýdek and named Frýdek-Místek.
+In 1943, the town was merged with Frýdek and named Frýdek-Místek.
 Místek was situated on the border with Austrian Silesia.

 Hašek in Frýdek

-It is quite possible that Jaroslav Hašek visited Místek because he once found himself detained in its twin-town Frýdek.
-This was because he didn't carry the necessary travelling documents.
-On 6 August 1903 the police in Frýdek sent a letter to their colleagues in Prague to enquire about the identity of the wanderer.
+It is quite possible that Jaroslav Hašek visited Místek because he was once detained in its twin-town Frýdek.
+This was because he did not carry the necessary travel documents.
+On 6 August 1903, the police in Frýdek sent a letter to their colleagues in Prague to enquire about the identity of the wanderer.
 The letter was signed Jan Brotánek and addressed to dr. Záhoř[a].

 Quote(s) from the novel